kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 OptiKey is able to simulate mouse input, meaning you can click, drag and scroll as if using a physical mouse.
-To open the mouse keyboard select the Menu key and then the 'Mouse' key (#4 on the menu keyboard).
+To open the mouse keyboard either select the 'Mouse' key which appears on most keyboards in the bottom right, or select the Menu key and then the 'Mouse' key (#13 on the menu keyboard).

 ![Menu key](http://juliussweetland.github.io/OptiKey/images/Key_Menu_Up.png)